langur

 Numbers in base 10 may be specified without qualification, such as 100 or 123.456.

-Number literals may use underscores for visual clarity (such as 3_000_000), but cannot start with an underscore.
+Number literals may use underscores for visual clarity (such as 3_000_000), but cannot start or end with an underscore.

 basex notation